 You know what makes you tick, what makes your team tick and what will and won’t work for you.

 Only you can assemble these thoughts.
 Therefore, the first draft of the business plan is your responsibility.
 Do it yourself because you must have a business plan which is personalized to your needs.
 Refine and redraft it – again, and again, if necessary – until it’s finished.
 Then – and only then – should you entrust it to someone who can put the right gloss on it.
 But let them do only that.
 Don’t let them put their words on your pages.

 How long should it be?

 How long is a piece of string?
 Your business plan should be as long as it needs to be – no longer and no shorter.
 How long is that?
 No one can decide that, except you.
-It depends on the purpose for which you are preparing the plan, the level of knowledge that likely readers will have and the complexity of your business.
+It depends on your business plan purpose which you are preparing for, the level of knowledge that likely readers will have and the complexity of your business.
 It’s important to know how a financier reads a business plan.

 Few businesses can be done justice to in fewer than, say, ten A4 pages; equally, it will be a dedicated reader (or one who has spotted an outstandingly good business proposition) who will continue past the first 100 pages or so.